spotify/luigi/doc/configuration.rst

   This defaults to /var/lib/luigi-server/state.pickle

+  It is possible to provide Redis url to store state inside redis server.
+  For example: redis://localhost:6379/0

 worker_disconnect_delay
   Number of seconds to wait after a worker has stopped pinging the scheduler before removing it and marking all of its running tasks as